UAE company formation for Indian founders — published starting price, no sales calls

 Which UAE free zones Indian founders usually pick

-Indian founders in trading or import/export gravitate to RAKEZ and SPC for their wide activity lists and warehousing; those after the lowest all-in cost pick Ajman NuVentures (from AED 4,888).
+Indian founders in trading or import/export gravitate to RAKEZ and SPC for their wide activity lists and warehousing; those after the lowest published starting price pick Ajman NuVentures (from AED 4,888).
 For a Dubai address, Meydan and IFZA are the common choices.

 Money & tax back home.
 The UAE charges 0% personal income tax, and India and the UAE have a Double Taxation Avoidance Agreement.
 How your UAE income is treated depends on your Indian tax residence and rules like the LRS for outward remittances — confirm the specifics with an Indian CA.